bukot/tintintoril/README.md

 					refined mapport.tt to match on right rooms, and made the mapping.tt load and unload it correctly only as needed.

+					added spellout.tt to announce or not announce when effects expire putting a comma after the spell type will cause it to display but not be announced by the character in mud.

 ----------------------------------------------------------------------------------